Building Regulation application (online)

 This application may be used to notify the Council of your intention to install replacement windows and certain doors.
 However if your contractor is registered with the FENSA or other self-certifications schemes, that contractor may certify that the work complies with the relevant regulations and you will not need to notify the Council.

 It is brought to your attention that planning permission may also be required for the proposed work.
-Please check using the Planning Portal or ring the planning help line on 0161 253 5432.
+Please check using the Planning Portal.